 Matt Parker’s debut album Worlds Put Together is appealing, but in an odd way.
 Perhaps that’s because on this record, the tenor and soprano sax practitioner is a paradox.
 He’s brash, tender, a servant of tradition at the same time he’s a merry demolitionist of jazz’s sacred cows.
 And above all, he’s unpredictably fun.
-In a way, this like a new Rahsaan Roland Kirk record.
+In a way, this is like a new Rahsaan Roland Kirk record.

 That isn’t the first time that this record has been characterized that way, but Parker made it having never heard any Kirk.
 Developing his own, self-conceived style is something this Ft.
 Lauderdale, Florida native and onetime member of Maynard Ferguson’s band had worked hard at crafting.
 Furthermore, Parker doesn’t play a manzello or stritch or blow four horns at one time; Worlds Put Together is really more of a parallel to Kirk in its moxie rather than outright style similarities.

 In any case, Parker made Worlds Put Together to introduce his own personality as a leader, choosing close musical colleagues as his backing band.
 Alto saxophonist Julio Monterrey often acts as his foil and harmony partner.
 Pianist Jesse Elder often sets in motion the ever-shifting moods for the songs, as does guitarist Josh Mease.
 Reggie Quinerly’s diversity at the drums serves him well on this album, and bassist Alan Hampton co-produced the record with Parker.